Cinzya/claude-sessions/README.md

 - Shows recent updates
 - Lists current goals and tasks
 - Reminds of available commands

+### `/project:session-load`
+Loads a saved session by its name or file identifier.

+**What it does:**
+- Accepts a session name as $ARGUMENT
+- Checks for a matching .md file in .claude/sessions/
+- Prompts user to choose from available sessions if the file isn't found
+- Updates .current-session to point to the selected session
+- Confirms session has been loaded and offers to resume work

 ### `/project:session-list`
 Lists all session files with summaries.